How long can users wait for a page to load?

 Page load time is the time it takes to display all the content on a web page.
 In some cases, these load times can be significantly long and induce frustration to the end user.

 Page load time is how long it takes for all content on a webpage to appear.
 Studies show users are willing to wait 2-10 seconds.
 Slow pages often cause frustration and longer load times than we tolerate (10.3 secs on desktop, 27.3 secs on mobile).
-Reducing load times is not always easy, so feedback is another solution to maintain user experience.
-This allows transparency into the process and gives an estimation of waiting time, allowing users to do other activities while waiting.

 - Faster pages are perceived as more interesting than slower pages.